SonarSource/sonarlint-core/API_CHANGES.md

 * Add return value `GetForcedNodeJsResponse` to `org.sonarsource.sonarlint.core.rpc.client.SonarLintRpcClientDelegate#didChangeClientNodeJsPath` indicating whether the Node.js path is effective or not.
 If that's the case, the path and the version will be returned.
   * It's not mandatory to use this return value.
 It is used by some IDEs to show the current Node.js version used.
+* Add a new system property `sonarlint.debug.active.rules` to log active rules in verbose mode when triggering an analysis

 # 10.6